Yes, the EM in EMDR does stand for Eye Movements, which is how this therapy was first discovered 30 years ago.

 Simply put, EMDR uses bilateral stimulation of the physical senses, replicating the kind of eye movements that pretty much everyone on the planet, from whatever culture, can be observed experiencing when they dream in what’s now known as REM sleep, for Rapid Eye Movements.

-Eye movements work well, but we more often use gentle buzzers held in each hand, or headphones, or bilateral taps on the sides of each knee, which have the effect of getting the brain’s thinking left hemisphere to communicate intensely with its feeling right half.
-(OK, that’s a sweeping generalisation of brain science, but we hope it gives you an idea).
+Eye movements work well, but working now exclusively online, we use an app called Bilateral Base which also generates local tones in your headphones, with the effect of getting the brain’s thinking left hemisphere to communicate intensely with its feeling right half.

 The effect is to create healing connections at the deepest emotional, physical and intellectual levels, kick-starting the dreaming-related brain circuitry that makes sense of, and often quite quickly lays to rest, old distress which has until now continued to impact negatively on the present.